Mubyumar00/Javascript-Lessons/README.md

-"# Javascript Lessons code journey"
+"# All Lessons codes and practice journey"
-"# Teacher-class-using-inheritance"
-"# Teacher-class-using-inheritance"
-"# Teacher-class-using-inheritance"